Saswatsusmoy/Multi-Lang-Character-Recognition-CIC/README.md

 2. ResNet50 Model: Using the ResNet50 architecture, this class-based model excels in character recognition, utilizing deep skip connections for feature extraction and providing versatility with pre-trained weights on ImageNet.

+3. VGG16 Model: Using VGG16 architecture known for its deep and uniform structure to recognize MNIST with pre-trained weights on ImageNet.

-3. ESN Model: The Echo State Network model is another approach for character recognition.
+4. ESN Model: The Echo State Network model is another approach for character recognition.
 Similar to the CNN model, it is implemented as a class for convenient usage.

-4. EUSN Model: The Euler State Network (ESN) model is a powerful approach for character recognition, implemented as a class for seamless integration and ease of use.
+5. EUSN Model: The Euler State Network (ESN) model is a powerful approach for character recognition, implemented as a class for seamless integration and ease of use.
 Harness the potential of ESNs to unlock accurate and efficient character classification.

-5. CNN-ESN Combo Model: We have also developed a combined model that leverages the strengths of both CNN and ESN.
+6. CNN-ESN Combo Model: We have also developed a combined model that leverages the strengths of both CNN and ESN.
 This hybrid model aims to achieve improved accuracy and performance in character classification tasks.

-6. CNN-EUSN Model: The CNN-Euler State Network (ESN) model combines the strengths of Convolutional Neural Networks (CNN) and ESNs for robust and accurate character recognition.
+7. CNN-EUSN Model: The CNN-Euler State Network (ESN) model combines the strengths of Convolutional Neural Networks (CNN) and ESNs for robust and accurate character recognition.
 This hybrid model, implemented as a class, offers a seamless integration of both CNN and ESN techniques, enabling you to leverage the power of deep learning and dynamic temporal modeling.
 Experience the best of both worlds with the CNN-ESN model for advanced character classification tasks.

 ## Implementations